lucasparada20/probabilities/README.md

-# A fun exercise with probabilities
+# A fun exercise with probabilities in C

 I came across this question a while ago and thought that it was a neat example of how to showcase the GNU scientific library in C. The question was: